paralus/website/docs/Usage/clusters.md

 <img src="/img/docs/paralus-import-cluster-3.png" alt="Successful cluster import" height="75%" width="75%"/>

 Wait for the changes to take place.
-On the dashboard you will see that the cluster is imported successfully.
+On the dashboard you will see that the cluster is added successfully.
 It usually takes 3-5 minutes for the status to update.

 <img src="/img/docs/cluster-import-list.png" alt="Successful cluster import" height="75%" width="75%"/>